 Once the motion has been restated, the chair "opens the floor" to questions, comments, and discussion by members.
-Discussion on a motion should not occur until the motion has been seconded and restated.
+Discussion on a motion should not occur until the motion has been seconded and restated, though discussion on the business topic can and often does precede a motion proposing action.